judeclark19/jude-clark-portfolio/README.md

 All of the files necessary to run this website are available in [this repository](https://github.com/judeclark19/jude-clark-portfolio).

+## Outstanding issues:
+1. The footer text does not break properly on mobile devices
+2. I can't figure out how to get non-placeholder images in there without them being the wrong size

 ## Sources:

 * Social icons from <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a>.